 - Tertiary uveitis / ocular oncology: 2–6 weeks via tertiary referral

 - Optician (optometrist) self-referral: the fastest UK 2026 pathway.
 Your high-street optician can refer you directly to a private ophthalmologist with their slit-lamp findings, retinal photographs and OCT scans.
-More on optician referral →
+See can my optician refer me for private cataract surgery?

 - GP referral: still works for private.
-Useful if you also want NHS-side investigations (e.g. blood tests for giant cell arteritis).
+Useful if you also want NHS-side investigations (for example blood tests for giant cell arteritis).

 - Self-pay direct: book a consultation directly with the private clinic.
 No referral needed.
 Most clinics request your optician records before the appointment.